google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 <div class="forward">
   <b>Already familiar with Shadow DOM?</b>
   <p>This article describes the new <a href="http://w3c.github.io/webcomponents/spec/shadow/" target="_blank">Shadow DOM v1 spec</a>.
-If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version shipped in Chrome 35</a>, which has also been polyfilled.
+If you've been using Shadow DOM, chances are you're familiar with the <a href="https://www.chromestatus.com/features/4507242028072960">v0 version that shipped in Chrome 35</a>, and the webcomponents.js polyfills.
 The concepts are the same, but the v1 spec has important API differences.
-It's also the version other browsers (Safari) have implemented.
+It's also the version that all major browsers have agreed to implement, with implementations already in Safari Tech Preview and Chrome Canary.
 Keep reading to see what's new or check out the section on <a href="#historysupport">History and browser support</a> for more info.</p>
 </div>

 ### TL;DR {#tldr}

 Shadow DOM removes the brittleness of building web apps.
 The brittleness comes from the global nature of HTML, CSS, and JS.
-Over the years we've invented an [exorbitant](http://requirejs.org/) [number](http://getbem.com/introduction/) [of](https://github.com/css-modules/css-modules) [tools](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/) to circumvent the issues.
+Over the years we've invented an exorbitant [number](http://getbem.com/introduction/) [of](https://github.com/css-modules/css-modules) [tools](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/) to circumvent the issues.
 For example, when you use a new HTML id/class, there's no telling if it will conflict with an existing name used by the page.
 [Subtle bugs](http://www.2ality.com/2012/08/ids-are-global.html) creep up, CSS specificity becomes a huge issue (`!important` all the things!), style selectors grow out of control, and [performance can suffer](https://developers.google.com/web/updates/2016/06/css-containment).
 The list goes on.

 **Shadow DOM fixes CSS and DOM**.
 It introduces **scoped styles** to the web platform.
 Without tools or naming conventions, you can **bundle CSS with markup**, hide implementation details, and **author self-contained components** in vanilla JavaScript.